RandyGaul/cute_framework/docs/time/cf_on_interval.md

 Parameters | Description
 --- | ---
-interval | Number of seconds between each interval. offset | An offset of seconds used to offset within the interval of [0,interval].
-This gets mathematically mod'd,
+interval | Number of seconds between each interval. offset | A starting offset in seconds for the interval.
+This gets mathematically modulo'd.
+Used to sync times for rythms or repeats.
-           so it can be any number of seconds.

-## Remarks

-This function is super useful for general purpose gameplay implementation where you want an event to fire every N seconds.
 Simply place this within an if-statement!

 ## Related Pages